section-engineering-education/engineering-education/content/articles/shell-script-to-demonstrate-the-se-of-shell-function-library/index.md

 To execute these tasks, some pieces of code can be used repeatedly in the program.
 To make this process easy and reduce errors, such codes are grouped into a `Function`, which allows them to be called and reused multiple times within the program.

 ### How to create a function
 A function is a block of code that carries out a certain activity.
-A function can be Called and reused.
+A function can be called and reused.
 In shell scripting, functions are analogous to other programming languages' subroutines, procedures, and functions.

 Simply enter the following code to create a function: